Generating a standard curve for absolute quantification

-When designing gBlocks Gene Fragments with multiple targets, some researchers choose to separate each sequence with several intervening T bases, as shown in Figure 1.
+When designing gBlocks Gene Fragments with multiple targets, some researchers choose to separate each sequence with several intervening T bases, as shown below.
 However, do not add more than 9 T bases between sequence elements, as this will interfere with the manufacture of your gBlocks fragment.

 Use gBlocks Gene Fragments to detect contamination

 Another benefit of gBlocks Gene Fragments for qPCR is the ability to quickly generate artificial sequences that can be distinguished from wild-type sequences.
-In Figure 2, an artificial construct that is 10 bp shorter than the wild-type sequence (LIMK1(–10)) can be distinguished by performing melt curve analysis using intercalating dye–based assays, such as with SYBR® Green.
+An artificial construct that is 10 bp shorter than the wild-type sequence (LIMK1(–10)) can be distinguished by performing melt curve analysis using intercalating dye–based assays, such as with SYBR® Green.
 This is extremely beneficial if you have any concerns about possible contamination by wild-type DNA.

 As an alternative, researchers can also consider a fully cloned, ready-to-use gene for generating qPCR controls.